agravityio/agravity-public-csharp/docs/PublicCollectionSharingApi.md

         {
             Configuration.Default.BasePath = "http://localhost:7072/api";
             var apiInstance = new PublicCollectionSharingApi(Configuration.Default);
-            var id = id_example;  // string | The ID of the shared collection.
+            var id = "id_example";  // string | The ID of the shared collection.
-            var continuationToken = continuationToken_example;  // string | Each result returns the continous token if more results are available than requested.
+            var continuationToken = "continuationToken_example";  // string | Each result returns the continous token if more results are available than requested.
 With this token, the next page could be fetched.
-(URL encoded!) (optional) var limit = 56;  // int? | This number limits the page result of assets. (optional) var orderby = orderby_example;  // string | How the return assets are sorted.
+(URL encoded!) (optional) var limit = 56;  // int? | This number limits the page result of assets. (optional) var orderby = "orderby_example";  // string | How the return assets are sorted.
 Default is property: created_date (newest first). (optional)

             try
             {